Health Information Requirements

 Immunization, Health, Eye and Dental ExaminationsAll students are required to present appropriate proof that he/she received a health examination and the immunizations against, and screenings for, preventable communicable diseases within one year prior to:

-- Entering kindergarten or the 1st grade, and 6th grade.
+- Entering kindergarten, 1st and 6th grade.

 - Enrolling in an Illinois school for the first time, regardless of grade.

-Eye ExaminationAll students entering kindergarten or school for the first time must present proof before October 15 of the current school year of an eye examination performed within one year prior to entry of kindergarten or the school.
+Eye ExaminationAll students entering kindergarten or the school for the first time must present proof before October 15 of the current school year of an eye examination performed within one year prior to entry of kindergarten or the school.
 Failure to present proof by October 15 allows the school to hold the student’s report card until the student presents: (1) a completed eye examination, or (2) proof that an eye examination will take place within 60 days after October 15.
 This exam must be performed by a licensed optometrist or ophthalmologist, separate from the brief exam during a regular pediatric visit.

-Dental ExaminationAll children entering kindergarten and the 2nd and 6th grades must present proof of having been examined by a licensed dentist before May 15 of the current school year.
+Dental ExaminationAll children entering kindergarten, 2nd, 6th and 9th grades must present proof of having been examined by a licensed dentist before May 15 of the current school year.
 Failure to present proof allows the school to hold the child’s report card until the student presents: (1) proof of a completed dental examination, or (2) that a dental examination will take place within 60 days after May 15.

 ExemptionsA student will be exempted from the above requirements for:

 - Religious or medical grounds if the student’s parent/guardian presents to the building principal this Illinois Certificate of Religious Exemption to Required Immunizations and/or Examinations Form.
 Exemptions will not be approved without this form.

 - Health examination or immunization requirements on medical grounds if a physician provides written verification.